claudiocapanema/fedpredict/README.md

 # Welcome to FedPredict
-## The first ever Federated Learning plugin!
+## The first-ever Federated Learning plugin!

 FedPredict is a Federated Learning (FL) plugin that can significantly improve FL solutions without requiring additional training or expensive processing.
 FedPredict enables personalization for traditional methods, such as FedAvg and FedYogi.